Johnadibe/ecour-IT/README.md

 # Project Name

-My Portfolio Website
+Capstone Project

 # Description the project.

-The Project is to validate the content of the contact e-mail field to be in lower case.
+The Project is to build a website that trains people on IT related fields such as web development, graphic designs, digital marketing, etc.

 The pull request is opened to get a review on the project and check for any required changes.